-The best travel credit cards of 2021 | CNN Underscored
+The best travel credit cards of 2022 | CNN Underscored

 Welcome bonus: Earn 100,000 bonus points after you make $6,000 in eligible purchases in your first six months, plus earn 10 points per dollar on eligible purchases at restaurants worldwide and when you Shop Small in the U.S. on up to $25,000 in combined purchases during your first six months of card membership.

 What we like about the American Express Platinum: For an annual fee of $695 a year, you need to be able to really take advantage of the perks of this card to make it worth the cost.
-Fortunately, that’s starting to become easier as travel returns to normal, so if you hit the road with this card, you’ll feel like a true VIP.
+But if you hit the road with this card, you’ll feel like a true VIP.

 The Amex Platinum has access to literally thousands of airport lounges, including Amex’s own Centurion Lounges, which are considered some of the best domestic airport lounges in the US.
 To many road warriors, this benefit is worth the cost of the card all by itself.